Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory

-It is known that within a weak measurement of Aharanov \textit{et al.} \cite{Aharonov:1988}, the post--selection of positions does not completely destroy the momentum information and a mean, weak value of momentum can be obtained for a system of particles.
+It is known that within a weak measurement of Aharonov \textit{et al.} \cite{Aharonov:1988}, the post--selection of positions does not completely destroy the momentum information and a mean, weak value of momentum can be obtained for a system of particles.
 A weak value is in general a complex number and its real part is obtained by averaging the desired observable conditioned on a second measurement \cite{Dressel:2010,Dressel:2012,Dressel:2012b}.
 In this work, we consider momentum conditionally averaged on positions following Moyal's \cite{Moyal:1949} and Sonego's \cite{Sonego:1991} arguments.
 Also, it was previously realized by many researchers that $\mathbf{\tilde{p}}$ are the real, measurable part of the weak value of the momenta \cite{Hiley:2012w,Feyereisen:2015,Flack:2018}.
-Therefore, the conditionally averaged momenta act as an \textit{effective} momentum of a system.
-It is known that one can imagine a flow of an ensemble of particles such that ${\langle\mathbf{\hat{p}}\rangle}_{(\mathbf{p}|\mathbf{q})}=\mathbf{\tilde{p}}$ represents a stream--line momentum rather than the momenta of the individual particles \cite{Sonego:1991}.
+Therefore, the conditionally averaged momenta act as an \textit{effective} momenta of a system.
+It is known that one can imagine a flow of an ensemble of particles such that ${\langle\mathbf{\hat{p}}\rangle}_{(\mathbf{p}|\mathbf{q})}=\mathbf{\tilde{p}}$ represent a stream--line momenta rather than the momenta of the individual particles \cite{Sonego:1991}.
 Our last remark is that it is the matrix $\mathbf{g}$, that is responsible for the classical shearing/lensing effect, which differentiates the results of strong and weak measurements of momenta for squeezed coherent states.

 Let us now compare our set up with some investigations in the literature that discuss stochastic quantum mechanics in relation to Einstein's work on Brownian motion \cite{Einstein:1905, Einstein:1956, Einstein:1990}.